cuvner/pong_lab/LESSON_WORKSHEET.md

   // Let the engine update its ball position (but don't auto-bounce) game.update();

-  // Check for a paddle hit; if detected, reflect the ball if (game.checkPaddleHit()) {
+  // Check for a paddle hit; if detected, reflect the ball.
-    // reflectFromPaddle expects (side, contactY)
-    // side is 'left' or 'right' (string) — the helper returns these for you
-    // contactY is the y-coordinate of where the ball hit the paddle const hit = game._lastPaddleHit; // engine sets this when checkPaddleHit() is true
-    // convenience helper to reflect the ball using paddle contact point game.reflectFromPaddle(hit.side, hit.contactY);
+  // The engine helper `reflectFromPaddle()` now accepts just the side
+  // and will use the engine's internal ball Y when you omit the contactY. const ph = game.checkPaddleHit();
+  if (ph === "left") {
+    // reflectFromPaddle will also nudge the ball out of the paddle for you game.reflectFromPaddle("left");
+  } else if (ph === "right") {
+    game.reflectFromPaddle("right");
   }

-  // walls are still handled by the engine (or you can check them manually) game.show();
+  // Important: top/bottom wall bounces remain automatic even when
+  // `manualCollision:true` — the engine will handle top/bottom wall bounces
+  // and nudging so students don't need to implement wall logic. game.show();
 }